aisstream/aisstream/README.md

 If you decide to use aisstream in a project, app, or company please open a issue [here](https://github.com/aisstream/Projects-Using-aisstream.io).
 We would love to hear what aisstream.io is currently being used for!

+### Whats New!

+1. **Subscription MMSI filters**.
+Users can now only recieve messages from the vessels they choose by specifying a list of MMSIs in the `FilterShipMMSI` subscription property when setting their subscription.

+1. **Subscription message type filters**.
+Users can now only recieve messages of the types they choose by specifying a list of aisstream.io message types in the `FilterMessageTypes` subscription property when setting their subscription.

 ### Our Repos

 - [Issue Tracking (Where users can raise issues with the service)](https://github.com/aisstream/issues)